idth/thesis/README.md

 #### Author: Ida Thrane (idth@itu.dk)

 This repository contains all code to the thesis project "Modelling Street Suitability for Tree Planting".
-Data is not stored here, but is obtainable through OpenStreetMap (OSM) and Opendata DK (link to dataset of trees in Copenhagen Municipality: https://www.opendata.dk/city-of-copenhagen/gadetraeer)
+Not all data is stored here, because of file size limits, but the data is obtainable through OpenStreetMap (OSM) and Opendata DK (link to dataset of trees in Copenhagen Municipality: https://www.opendata.dk/city-of-copenhagen/gadetraeer)

 ## Files in repository
 The files contained in this repository are the following: